This is so much fun!

 I love the way each egg turns out so differently!

-Whilst our eggs were drying we painted a tree to use as the background for our spin art Easter egg tree.
+While our eggs were drying we painted a tree to use as the background.

 We chose a blue background and used brown and white paint for the branches.